DaintyJet/VChat_GTER_EggHunter/README.md

 		<img src="Images/I30.png" width=600>

-8. Organize your the exploit code as shown in [exploit5.py](./SourceCode/exploit5.py), here the discussion will mainly focus on the order we send the payloads.
+2. Organize your the exploit code as shown in [exploit5.py](./SourceCode/exploit5.py), here the discussion will mainly focus on the order in which we send the payloads.
 	```py
 	with socket.create_connection((HOST, PORT)) as fd:
 		print("Connected...")